Cartasiane/Keson-spectral-improver/README.md

 # Keson Spectral Improver

 Telegram bot built with [grammY](https://grammy.dev/) that accepts a SoundCloud URL, downloads the track via `yt-dlp` using an OAuth token (preferring the `http_aac_1_0` audio profile or the original file when available), and sends the audio file back to the user.
-Brand-new users must unlock the bot with a shared password before they can request downloads.
+Brand-new users must unlock the bot with a password (or a list of passwords, one per 25-user block) before they can request downloads.

 ## Requirements
 - Node.js 18+